microsoft/pxt/docs/blog/microbit/2020-release.md

 ### GitHub Projects

 We’ve been working with our friends at GitHub over the past several months to provide a way to store MakeCode projects in a GitHub repository.
 This is great for group projects, version control, and teaching students about open source software development.
-Learn more about this feature here https://makecode.com/blog/makecode-with-github.
+Learn more about this feature at https://makecode.com/blog/makecode-with-github.

 ![GitHub](/static/blog/microbit/2020-release/github.jpg)

 ### Web USB

 Could it be?
 A bird, a plane…?
 Better than superman, it’s Web USB to the rescue!
 No more dragging-and-dropping program files!!
-Web USB technology, allows you to ‘pair’ USB devices to your web browser, so when you click that Download button, it really does download directly to the micro:bit!
-You will need the latest firmware on your micro:bit device, and you’ll need to be using either new Edge or Chrome browsers.
+Web USB technology, allows you to 'pair' USB devices to your web browser, so when you click that Download button, it really does download directly to the micro:bit!
+You will need the latest firmware on your micro:bit device, and you’ll need to be using either the new Edge or Chrome browser.

 ![WebUSB](/static/blog/microbit/2020-release/webusb.gif)